 Founder, Metro Detroit Restorative Justice Network

-Angel McKissic is a daughter, mother, partner, student, organizer, and advocate for the non-human, living world.
-She is a Senior Program Manager in the Just Cities Lab at the Detroit Justice Center, and the co-founder of Metro Detroit Restorative Justice Network (MDRJN).
-Through her work with the MDRJN she tries (and sometimes fails) to lead through the embodiment of her guiding values: justice, relationship, universal love, empathy, and rigorous accountability.
-She is encouraged, challenged, and nourished by her children, community, and members of the MDRJN.
-Angel is a psychotherapist by training and is currently completing a PhD in gender and sexuality at the University of Birmingham (UK).
-She believes in decentralized, intergenerational, community-based power as foundational to global liberation.
-She enjoys fine chocolates, mycology, and obscure international films.
+Angel McKissic is a parent, researcher, and community organizer.
+She is the Senior Program Manager in the Just Cities Innovation Lab at the Detroit Justice Center and Founder of the Metro Detroit Restorative Justice Network, a network of restorative justice practitioners committed to increasing public literacy and access to restorative justice in Detroit.
+Through her work with the network, she tries (and sometimes fails) to lead by embodying her values: justice, relationship, and rigorous accountability, and believes in iterative experimentation as a critical praxis.
+She is encouraged, challenged, and nourished by her children, community, and network colleagues.
+Angel earned a B.S. in Psychology, an M.A. in Clinical Psychology and is a trained psychotherapist.
+She is completing a Ph.D. in Gender and Sexuality at the University of Birmingham (UK), researching theoretical constructions of empowerment through Black women's lived experience.
+She believes in decentralized, intergenerational, community-based power as foundational to all liberation movements.

 Barbara Jones - Wayne State University | Faculty, Center for Peace and Conflict Studies